 - Offering proof, (facts & figures, hard evidence references).

-- Tying all together to a compelling narrative, leading up to a clear call to action.
+- Tying all together to an interesting narrative, leading up to a clear call to action.

 - Closing with a guarantee, (2 year warranty, 30-day-money-back).

-8 things separating the best form good web-content
+8 things separating the best - from good web-content

-The main difference between good and engaging web-content are the following 8 things:
+The key differences between good and engaging web-content are the following 8 things:

 - Captivating headline.